 The original A4 would run for about 120 mins before needing to dock and recharge.
 But thanks to a software upgrade and more efficient motor ILIFE was able to extend run time by 40 mins max.

 So this robot will be able to run for more than two and a half hours before needing a recharge.

 A virtual wall for those who aren’t familiar is a device that emits a signal to block the path of the robot from going to areas you don’t want it to.

-In essence that signal acts as a “virtual wall”.
-This is something that’s not included with the A4 and the A4S.
 This is certainly better than getting a box or something large to physically block the robot from going to the pet area inside the kitchen.